Skip to main content

 The platform payment resource represents a normalized instruction and lifecycle across all supported routes.

-Payment object
+Payment object (normalized model)

 • id: CashXChain payment ID.